vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/breakpoints.md

 You may notice that there is no `xl` property on the **breakpoint service**; this is intentional.
 Viewport calculations always start at _0_ and work their way up.
 A value of _340_ for the `xs` threshold means that a window size of _0 to 340_ is considered to be an *extra small* screen.

 To propagate these changes to *css helper classes* we need to update the `$grid-breakpoints` SASS variable with our new values.
-On **large and extra-large** screens we *substract* width of the browser's scrollbar from the defined breakpoints.
+On **large and extra-large** screens we *subtract* width of the browser's scrollbar from the defined breakpoints.

 ```scss
 // styles/variables.scss